Soniapotato/Soniapotato/README.md

 ![Env](https://img.shields.io/badge/.ENV-ECD53F.svg?style=for-the-badge&logo=dotenv&logoColor=black)
 ![Github](https://img.shields.io/badge/GitHub-181717.svg?style=for-the-badge&logo=GitHub&logoColor=white)

-Becoming a software engineer did not happen over night.
+Becoming a software engineer did not happen overnight.

 Jumping from finance to computer science has been a big change and risk, but a comfortable one.
-Finding a place where my problem solving skills can shine and always be utilize has been satisfying.
+Finding a place where my problem solving skills can shine and always be utilized has been satisfying.
 After working in construction and finance, one thing held persistent; I like using technology to make things easier for myself and coworkers.

 Working smarter not harder was always my motto and I found that software engineering met me in the middle.
 In this transition, I started off with formal education where I dove into C++, Java and Python.
-After learning a good foundation, it was time to enter in a more intense program to sharpen and test that foundation.
+After learning a good foundation, it was time to enter a more intense program to sharpen and test that foundation.

 After entering Hack Reactor, I now have actual experience with being a full stack engineer.
 Although back-end development is where I shine, I am always up for a challenge.
-As I continue through this advance program, I was able to learn many technologies and invest over 1,000 hours into become a top software engineer.
+As I continue through this advanced program, I was able to learn many technologies and invest over 1,000 hours into becoming a top software engineer.

 Checkout some of my collaborative projects such as Project Atelier or solo sprint project HomeMade.
 You might just find something you like!

 <!--